 (g) All Applicants shall acknowledge, by virtue of filing an Application, that the Department shall not be bound by any such opinion or Market Analysis, and may substitute its own analysis and underwriting conclusions for those submitted by the Market Analyst.

-§11.304.
-Appraisal Rules and Guidelines.
+§11.304 Appraisal Rules and Guidelines

 (a) General Provision.

-An appraisal prepared for the Department must conform to the Uniform Standards of Professional Appraisal Practice (USPAP) as adopted by the Appraisal Standards Board of the Appraisal Foundation.
+(1) An appraisal prepared for the Department must conform to the Uniform Standards of Professional Appraisal Practice (USPAP) as adopted by the Appraisal Standards Board of the Appraisal Foundation.
+The appraisal must be prepared by a general certified appraiser by the Texas Appraisal Licensing and Certification Board.
 The appraisal must include a statement that the report preparer has read and understood the requirements of this section.
 The appraisal must include a statement that the person or company preparing the appraisal, or reviewing the appraisal, is a disinterested party and will not materially benefit from the Development in any other way than receiving a fee for performing the appraisal and that the fee is in no way contingent upon the outcome of the appraisal.

+(2) Appraisals received by the Department for Applications to be underwritten will be reviewed in accordance with USPAP Standard 3 and Standard 4.
+The reviewing appraiser will be selected by the Department from an approved list of review appraisers.
+If the reviewing appraiser disagrees with the conclusions or value(s) determined by the appraiser, the Underwriter will reconcile the appraisal and appraisal review and determine the appropriate value conclusions to be used in the underwriting analysis.

 (b) Self-Contained.
 An appraisal prepared for the Department must describe sufficient and adequate data and analyses to support the final opinion of value.
 The final value(s) must be reasonable, based on the information included.
 Any Third Party reports relied upon by the appraiser must be verified by the appraiser as to the validity of the data and the conclusions.

 (c) Appraiser Qualifications.
 The appraiser and reviewing appraiser must be appropriately certified or licensed by the Texas Appraiser Licensing and Certification Board.